2024 Alabama elections

 A general election was held in the U.S. state of Alabama on November 5, 2024.
 The primary elections for all offices was held on March 5, 2024.
 The deadline to register to vote was October 21, 2024.

 Ballot measures

 Two statewide ballot measures appeared on the ballot in Alabama: one in March and one in November.
-The first measure was narrowly defeated while the second one was overwhelmingly approved.
+The first measure was narrowly defeated while the second one was approved overwhelmingly.